Since 2007 47 lives have been lost on the A5

 UPDATE – 27 APRIL 2023

-TRAGEDY STRIKES AGAIN – A road traffic accident on a section of the A5 between Aughnacloy and Ballygawley results in the deaths of three members of the one family; Dan McKane, Christine McKane and Julia McSorley (from the Strabane/Newstownstewart areas).
+TRAGEDY STRIKES AGAIN – A road traffic accident on a section of the A5 between Aughnacloy and Ballygawley results in the deaths of three members of the one family; Dan McKane, Christine McKane and Julia McSorley (from the Strabane/Newtownstewart areas).
 The A5 Enough Is Enough Group are devastated by the news, but unfortunately not surprised.
 More families and communities devastated.
 An interim Inquiry report previously stated that upgrading this section of the road would be “over-provision” and “offer no significant benefits.

 UPDATE – 8 MAY 2023